 Virtual Headache Specialist

-Ubrelvy vs. Nurtec, Ubrelvy vs. triptans, Nurtec vs. triptans, Ubrelvy vs. Reyvow, Nurtec vs. Reyvow, Reyvow vs. triptans, Rimegepant vs. Ubrogepant, Ubrogepepant vs. triptans, Rimegepant vs. triptans, Lasmiditan vs. Ubrelvy, Nurtec vs. Lasmiditan, Lasmiditan vs. triptans, Ubrogepant vs. Lasmiditan, Rimegepant vs. Lasmiditan?
+Ubrelvy vs. Nurtec, Ubrelvy vs. triptans, Nurtec vs. triptans, Ubrelvy vs. Reyvow, Nurtec vs. Reyvow, Reyvow vs. triptans, Ubrelvy vs. Zavzpret, Nurtec vs. Zavzpret, triptans vs. Zavzpret, Zavzpret vs. Reyvow, Nurtec vs. Imitrex, Ubrelvy vs. Maxalt?
+The gepants vs. triptans vs. ditans?

 What Are Migraine Abortives?

 Migraine abortive (acute) treatments are made to stop migraine attacks as soon as they start.
+These are “as-needed” medicines taken at the earliest sign of a migraine attack.
+In other words, they are made for the acute treatment of migraine.
 The goal of abortive medications is pain freedom, or significant pain relief, along with resolution of migraine-associated symptoms of nausea, sensitivity to light and sound at 2 hours or sooner.
-Ultimately, the goal is to fully restore your function rather than having to miss the whole day in bed.
+Ultimately, the goal is to fully restore your function rather than having to miss work, social events, or other plans by spending the whole day in bed.

-If you have migraine, you want to have both a good abortive and preventive treatment plan to lessen migraine’s nasty habit of interfering and disrupting life and function.
+If you have migraine, you want to have both a good acute migraine treatment and preventive migraine treatment plan to lessen migraine’s nasty habit of interfering and disrupting life and function.
+Today’s blog will be focusing only on the new migraine abortive medications compared to the triptans.

 Thankfully, these limited options have now expanded to 4 new migraine abortive options in adults between 2 new classes which became available commercially in 2020; the gepants and the ditans.
 These medications can be used SAFELY in all of the medical contraindications mentioned above, including cardiovascular disease!
 These new medications for migraine patients are compared with one another, as well as with the triptans in the table below.

-The gepants were the first new class of medications to emerge as a migraine abortive.
-Ubrogepant (Ubrelvy) became available in January 2020 and Rimegepant (Nurtec) followed in February 2020.
-Most recently in July 2023, a new nasal spray abortive gepant called Zavegepant (Zavspret), became available.
+The gepants were the first new class of medications (CGRP antagonists) to emerge as a migraine abortive.
+Ubrelvy (Ubrogepant) first became available in the United States in January 2020 and Nurtec (Rimegepant) followed in February 2020.
+In July 2023, the first nasal spray abortive gepant called Zavzpret (Zavegepant), became available.

 How do the gepants work?

 These new treatment options precisely target an important step in the pathophysiology of migraine.
-During a migraine attack, the trigeminal nerves release a variety of inflammatory proteins, one of which is called CGRP (calcitonin gene related peptide).
-CGRP causes inflammation around the brain and cerebral arteries (“sterile inflammation”) in the dural membrane surrounding the brain, increased transmission of pain signals through the trigeminal nerves into the brainstem and into the brain, and dilation of the cerebral arteries through the dural membrane, which in turn leads to further increasing pain signals via the trigeminal nerve endings covering the cerebral arteries.
-The result is intense migraine pain.
-So, if we can block these steps of migraine pain, the attack should be aborted quickly, and not as severe.
-That’s where the CGRP inhibitors (gepants and CGRP monoclonal antibodies) come into play.
+During a migraine attack, the trigeminal nerves release a variety of inflammatory proteins, one of which is called CGRP (calcitonin gene-related peptide).
+CGRP causes 3 major events involved in a migraine.
+It causes inflammation around the brain and cerebral arteries (“sterile inflammation”), increased transmission of pain signals through the trigeminal nerves into the brainstem and into the brain, and dilation of the cerebral arteries traveling through the meninges surrounding the brain.
+The result of these 3 steps is intense migraine pain.
+So, if we can block these steps of migraine pain, the attack should be aborted quickly, and the pain not as severe.

 Ubrelvy (Ubrogepant)